Houston toad: General habitat

 The Houston toad is generally found in areas with loose, sandy soils greater than 40 in in depth and large rolling uplands.
 Slow-moving or still bodies of water that last at least 30 days are needed for breeding and tadpole development.
-The toad's original range covered 12 counties in Texas; currently, it is often reported to occur in nine counties.
+The toad's original range covered 12 counties in Texas; currently, it is believed to occur in nine counties.
 However, choruses have only been actually reported in three counties since 2000, representing a seventy-five percent overall reduction in twenty years.
-Vegetation of its preferred habitat includes loblolly pine, post oak, blue jack oak, yaupon holly, curly threeawn, and little bluestem.
-They are typically found in water sources such as shallow ponds, rain pools, flooded fields, or man-made ponds which can occur for up to 30 days during the breeding, and egg/tadpole development process.
+Vegetation of its preferred habitat includes loblolly pine, post oak, bluejack oak, yaupon holly, curly threeawn, and little bluestem.
+They are typically found in water sources such as shallow ponds, rain pools, flooded fields, or man-made ponds which can occur for up to 30 days during the breeding and egg/tadpole development process.

 Threats

-Though the largest and most immediate threat is habitat loss, the reduced toad populations are also vulnerable to automobiles, predators, pesticides and drought.
-As land is being converted into land for agriculture and urbanization there is less wetland and wooded areas for the Houston toad to be able to survive in.
+Though the largest and most immediate threat is habitat loss (especially due to highway expansion, parking lots, and other car-centric infrastructure taking up habitat space), the reduced toad populations are also vulnerable to automobile roadkill, severe air pollution from automobiles, predators, pesticides and drought.
+As land is being converted into land for agriculture, suburban sprawl, parking lots, wider highways, and other car-centric design, there is less wetland and wooded areas for the Houston toad to be able to survive in.

 Creating ponds out of ephemeral wetlands also significantly affects the toads because of the dispersion of the calling males.
 The conversions to permanent ponds creates a higher risk to predators such as snakes and fish.
-In addition to this, is the increase in competition and hybridization with similar species.
+In addition to this, competition and hybridization with similar species may increase.
 As more ponds are created on the terrain the calling males become dispersed through a larger area making it more difficult to breed with females.